snap-automation/tiaportal-mcp/README.md

 - As of 2025-09-02: Importing Ladder (LAD) blocks from SIMATIC SD documents requires the companion `.s7res` file to contain en-US tags for all items; otherwise import may fail.
 This is a known limitation/bug in TIA Portal Openness.

+## Contributing

+- See `agents.md` for guidance on working with agentic assistants and the test execution policy (offer to run tests only with explicit user confirmation).

 ## Copilot Chat

 - Example mcp.json, when using VS Code extension [TIA-Portal MCP-Server](https://marketplace.visualstudio.com/items?itemName=JHeilingbrunner.vscode-tiaportal-mcp) and TIA-Portal V18